inrupt/solid-client-js/README.md

 Inrupt Solid JavaScript Client Libraries are a group of libraries designed to support developers building Solid applications.

 ## Authentication - solid-client-authn
 [@inrupt/solid-client-authn](https://github.com/inrupt/solid-client-authn) allows developers to authenticate against a Solid server.
-This is necessary when the resources on your Pod are not public..
+This is necessary when the resources on your Pod are not public.

 ## Vocabularies and interoperability - solid-common-vocab-rdf
 [@inrupt/solid-common-vocab-rdf](https://www.npmjs.com/package/@inrupt/solid-common-vocab). allows developers to build interoperable apps by reusing well-known vocabularies.
 This library provides vocabularies available as constants that you just have to import.